 He has performed the Duruflé, Fauré and Brahms Requiems as soloist with the CUMS chorus alumni in King’s Chapel.
 Charlie has also performed solos in Bach St John Passion, Stravinsky Renard, Rossini Petite Messe Solonelle, and Handel Acis and Galatea.
 He studies with Russell Smythe and has had consultations with Christopher Purves, Roderick Williams, and James Gilchrist, as well as masterclasses with Emma Kirkby and Laurence Cummings.

-Charlie has just graduated from King’s, Cambridge, where he was a choral scholar reading chemical engineering.
-Before going to Cambridge he sang with many Oxford college choirs, National Youth Chamber Choir, and the Oxford Bach Soloists, Schola Cantorum of Oxford, and Genesis Sixteen.
-He performed many solos with King’s, including for the live broadcast of the Festival of Nine Lessons and Carols, and at the Concertgebouw and Sydney Opera house.
+Charlie graduated with the Provost’s prize from King’s, Cambridge, where he was a choral scholar reading chemical engineering.
+He performed many solos with King’s, including for the live broadcast of the centenary Festival of Nine Lessons and Carols, and at the Concertgebouw and Sydney Opera house.